 - find opportunity areas where your competitors are lagging

 - monitor what’s going on in your industry

 How to track social media pages

 It’s all about creating great customer experiences with social media.
-But for most organizations, social is more than just a single channel to promote.
-This is why you see so many use their Twitter account as the official network or support while making use of Facebook as their customer engagement platform and blogs to provide useful knowledge and updates.
+But for most organizations, social media is more than just a single channel to promote their products/services or to create brand awareness.
+There are some cases when companies/business are using their Twitter account as the official network or support while making use of Facebook as their customer engagement platform and blogs to provide useful knowledge and updates.